-We note that the coefficient $\beta_{KL}$ is closely connected to the adjustable hyperparameter in $\beta-$VAE \citep{higgins2017beta}.
-Taking a larger $\beta_{KL}$ encourages disentanglement \citep{locatello2019challenging}, while it also adds additional constraint on the implicit capacity of the latent bottleneck that results in information loss \citep{burgess2018understanding}.
+Note that $\beta_{KL}$ is closely connected to the adjustable hyperparameter in $\beta-$VAE \citep{higgins2017beta}.
+Taking a larger $\beta_{KL}$ encourages disentanglement \citep{locatello2019challenging}, while it also adds additional constraint on the implicit capacity of the latent bottleneck resulting in information loss \citep{burgess2018understanding}.
 On the other hand, the data reconstruction term forces the latent factors to contribute to the ``reconstruction'' of the more complicated solution field in a global perspective, and hence increasing $\beta_d$ is anticipated to alleviate information loss.
-In our empirical studies, we demonstrate the interplay between these two tunable hyperparameters.
+In our empirical study, we demonstrate the interplay between these two tunable hyperparameters.